 Location: New and Old Dhaka

-Tour Attractions: Sights and attractions of mega city Dhaka
+Tour Attractions: Sights, Attractions, and Activities of Dhaka City

 Best time to go: October-March